Alation/Allie-SDK/docs/pages/reference/CustomFields.md

 | tooltip_text__contains | set   | Filter by a case-sensitive substring on tooltip_text. |
 | tooltip_text__icontains | set   | Filter by a case-insensitive substring on tooltip_text. |

-### CustomFieldStringValueItem
+### CustomFieldStringValue

-Python object used to return a string value in the Models `BaseCustomFieldValue` and `BaseCustomFieldValue`.
+Python object used in the Models `BaseCustomFieldValue`: A single string values for custom fields that we receive as part of the response/returned payload gets mapped to this data class.

 Attributes: